seed-labs/seed-emulator/examples/04-dns-misc/README.md

 ## Step 7: create an autonomous system for users

-Now, since we are not using the real IP address of root DNS, nor do we set up a recursive DNS server to lookup our root server, normal containers won't be able to use the zones we hosted in the simulation.
+Now, since we are not using the real IP address of root DNS, nor do we set up a recursive DNS server to lookup our root server, normal containers won't be able to use the zones we hosted in the emulation.
 To deal with this, we can create a new autonomous system for users and host a recursive DNS server (or local DNS, DNS caching server):

 ```python
 as153 = base.createAutonomousSystem(153)